 When the value is Exclusive or Best price, only one discount can be applied to a transaction line.
 The only difference between Exclusive and Best price is the order that the discounts are considered and applied in.
 Exclusive discounts are always evaluated and applied before Best price and Compound discounts, if all other settings are the same.
 Therefore, Exclusive and Best price discount never compete for the best price.
 Two or more Exclusive discounts will compete for the best price, as will two or more Best price discounts.

 When the value is Compound, the discount can be compounded with any other discount that is also set to Compound.
 Therefore, two or more Compound discounts will all be applied to a transaction line.
 When multiple Compound discounts are applied to a transaction line, they are applied in the following order:

 Compound discounts compete with Best price discounts when both types apply to a transaction line.
 Therefore, the Compound setting is used to determine which discounts are combined.
 Depending on the discount concurrency control mode used, two or more Compound discounts can be combined and compete with the Best price discounts that apply to the same products.
 The discount or discounts that have the largest total discount amount are applied.

-Dynamics 365 for Retail lets you post discount amounts for a transaction to a separate general ledger (GL) account.
+Retail lets you post discount amounts for a transaction to a separate general ledger (GL) account.
 The discount GL account is set by the product or customer.
-Dynamics 365 for Retail offers a unique way to separate the discount amounts during posting.
+Retail offers a unique way to separate the discount amounts during posting.
 You can post each type of discount to a specific GL account.
 Both options can make it easier for you to determine which discounts or discount types are being used in your general ledger.

-When the retail discount account posting feature is enabled, then an additional debit entry and credit entry are made to reclassify the discount posting out of the Dynamics 365 for Retail discount GL account and into the retail discount GL account.
+When the retail discount account posting feature is enabled, then an additional debit entry and credit entry are made to reclassify the discount posting out of the Retail discount GL account and into the retail discount GL account.

 Coupon code required